-The Congenital Heart Collaborative

-University Hospitals

-Rainbow Babies & Children's

-Nationwide Children's Hospital
+The Congenital University Hospitals Rainbow Babies & Children's Heart Collaborative Nationwide Children's Hospital

-Collaborative Leadership

-Executive Committee with 50 percent representation from both institutions

-Physician Leadership Oversight Committee

-Recruitment

-Recruitment and training of highly specialized congenital heart specialists and clinical team

-Mission

-Business

-Expertise

-Pediatric expertise from top ranked U.S. News & World Report neonatal and heart programs in the nation.

-Life-long Care

-Quality care for patients and families with congenital heart disease from fetus through adulthood.

-Team Integration

-e for patients

-ilies with

-heart disease

-sthrough

-Seamless care plans

-from a comprehensive

-integrated team.

-Access

-Regional access to one of the most extensive and experienced heart teams in the country.

-Novel Therapies

-Unique approach provides access to novel therapies, latest clinical trials, and advanced technologies and procedures.

-Optimal Outcomes

-Partnering to achieve optimal outcomes and best value through quality, research and patient care.

 "President John F. Kennedy's speech on September 12, 1962, at Rice University related to space exploration: "We choose to go to the moon in this decade and do other things, not because they are easy, but because they are hard."
-This quote and moment in time resonates to our Nationwide Children's Heart Center Team as we take on the new endeavor of developing a heart collaborative with University Hospital's Rainbow Babies and Children's Hospital in the next decade."

-- Timothy Feltes, MD, Co-director, The Heart Center

-n June 2015, The Heart Center at Nationwide Children's Hospital and the Heart Program at Rainbow Babies and Children's Hospital in Cleveland formed The Congenital Heart Collaborative (TCHC).
-This collaborative is a long-term affiliation agreement centered on the clinical heart services including but not limited to pediatric cardiology, interventional cardiology and pediatric cardiothoracic services.
-The collaborative is built around the concept of "one program, two campuses" and is led by Dr. Timothy Feltes and Dr. Mark Galantowicz, both of whom are co-directors of The Heart Center at Nationwide Children's Hospital.
-The two programs are enjoying an excellent working relationship and are building a premier congenital heart program centered on quality of care, education and research.

-The collaborative is built around the concept of ONE PROGRAM, TWO CAMPUSES

-The program goals of TCHC affiliation are as follows:
+This quote and moment in time resonates to our Nationwide Children's Heart Center Team as we take on the new endeavor of developing a heart collaborative with University Hospital's Rainbow Babies and Children's Hospital in the next decade." - Timothy Feltes, MD, Co-director, The Heart Center n June 2015, The Heart Center at Nationwide 4.
+Work collaboratively to ensure that operational Children's Hospital and the Heart Program milestones are achieved to enhance the service line.
+L at Rainbow Babies and Children's Hospital in 5.
+Recruit and train physician leadership at Rainbow Cleveland formed The Congenital Heart Collaborative Babies and Children's to step into and take over (TCHC).
+This collaborative is a long-term affiliation program leadership administrative and clinical agreement centered on the clinical heart services responsibilities. including but not limited to pediatric cardiology, interventional cardiology and pediatric cardiothoracic 6.
+Partner in research to advance the knowledge services.
+The collaborative is built around the concept of of congenital cardiovascular disease and in turn "one program, two campuses" and is led by Dr. Timothy promote the cardiovascular health of our patients.
+Feltes and Dr. Mark Galantowicz, both of whom 7.
+Develop the model for program collaboration by are co-directors of The Heart Center at Nationwide Children's Hospital.
+The two programs are enjoying an capitalizing on the strengths of two nationally recognized children's hospitals.
+Such a partnership excellent working relationship and are building a premier will help to set a high standard for quality of care congenital heart program centered on quality of care, for congenital heart patients of all ages and establish education and research. collaboration that will result in meaningful clinical research.
+The collaborative is built around the concept of In an ever-changing industry, health care providers are ONE PROGRAM, TWO CAMPUSES challenged to look for ways to improve the effectiveness, efficiency and quality through innovative collaborations.
+This affiliation is an innovative example of how two heart programs have united with the same focus and The program goals of TCHC affiliation are as follows: commitment to collaboration, quality improvement 1.
+Jointly develop and monitor adherence to uniform initiatives and best outcomes.
+From education and staff quality standards and protocols for delivery of training to development and expansion of a cardiac clinical care. step-down unit and state of the art hybrid interventional cardiology and cardiothoracic surgery suites, our 2.
+Work collaboratively to ensure that the highest clinical teams play an important role in the success of levels of patient heart services are offered in the the collaboration by working as one team in efforts to achieve significant strides with high impact and success in the past 10 months.

-- Jointly develop and monitor adherence to uniform quality standards and protocols for delivery of clinical care. - 2.
-Work collaboratively to ensure that the highest levels of patient heart services are offered in the area served by Rainbow Babies and Children's in an effective manner and, in doing so, build the premier congenital heart program in Northeast Ohio. - 3.
+- area served by Rainbow Babies and Children's in an effective manner and, in doing so, build the premier congenital heart program in Northeast Ohio. - 3.
 Recruit, retain and train highly qualified physicians, fellows, nurses and allied medical staff to the communities served by Rainbow Babies and Children's Hospital.